OlofHarrysson/sticker/markdown/home.md

 title: Editing Butler
 description:
 published: true
-date: 2020-02-06T07:54:14.229Z
+date: 2020-02-06T19:02:56.372Z
 tags:
 ---

 # Editing Butler
 ## Concept

 Video editing is a time consuming process, especially if there's large amounts of unstructed media to sift through.
-Many video editor first look through the media and categorize it to make it easier to work with down the road.

-But what if this would have already been done for you?
-What if you could bring in...

-- but what if this would have already been done for you?
-What if you could bring in...

-Bring in the ideas you have from recording straight into the video editor.

-This is where the idea of Butler came from.
-Share ideas and notes to the video editor, especially if the editor is you in the future.

-Spend less time looking for the videos that you want to find and more time being creative.
-Not really what I want here in the intro

-Video editing takes a lot of effort, especially if there's large amounts of unstructed media.

-Creating a video doesn't have to be divided into film and edit.
-What not merge?
-Some ideas about your videos are best captured while recording

-Ever heard someone say, "we'll fix that in post?"

-**We'll fix that in post.** Sounds familiar?
-What if you're the one who'll have to fix

-**We'll fix that in post.** Sounds familiar?
-Video editing takes a lot of effort, especially if there's large amounts of unstructed media.
-But what if you could say, Alexa - remind me to fix that in post.

-It's Monday morning and you're opening your video editor to have a look at last weeks recordings.
-You've been dreading this moment becuase you know the shoot was a bit chaotic and there's no structure to the videos.
-No matter, it's on you to

-You've just spent

-Time to edit!
-Do you spend a lot of time skimming through video to find that moment you're looking for?
-Wouldn't it be great if the videos were already tagged when your imported them?
+To make the editing process more managable, one can look over the media and categorize it.
+This method might be preferable to the alternative of working with unorganized media but requires an intial effort that's neither fun nor free.

+This is why Butler was created.
+Would it be possible to lubricate or even eliminate the undesirable aspects of organizing raw video footage?

+Butler allows you to effortlessly take notes and issue commands during a shoot without any additional tools than your own voice.
+Wouldn't it be great to transfer those ideas at the set to whoever is editing the video, especially if that editor is you!

 ## What is Butler?
 Butler is a smart assistant that allows you to add information about your video clips during recording.
 To do this, Butler utilizes speech recognition to listen for certain **voice commands** similarly to Siri or Alexa.
 These voice commands are interpreted and used to organize your media within Final Cut Pro.